Austin Gomber: Amateur career

 Austin Gomber attended West Orange High School in Winter Garden, Florida, and, after graduation, made himself available for the Major League Baseball (MLB) draft, but remained unselected.
 He enrolled at Florida Atlantic University, where he played college baseball for the Florida Atlantic Owls.
-There, he played three seasons, made 41 starts and registered a 3.27 earned run average (ERA) in 244 2/3 innings pitched (IP).
+Gomber played three seasons for the Owls, made 41 starts and registered a 3.27 earned run average (ERA) in 244 2/3 innings pitched (IP).
 In 2013, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.